iworks/og/readme.txt

 == Changelog ==

 = 2.8.2 (2020-06-03) =
+* Added Vimeo video support for og:image and og:video.
+* Improved default YouTube images, now it is saved with SSL.
 * Removed array sum code it is incompatible with older PHP.
-* Added Vimeo video support for og:image and og:video.

 = 2.8.1 (2020-06-03) =
+* Added dimensions and type for YouTube images if it is possible.
+* Added filter `og_twitter_creator` to easy setup Twitter @username of creator.
 * Added multiple `og:image` for all YouTube movies.
-* Added dimensions and type for YouTube images if it is possible.
 * Removed post meta for YouTube images when movies was deleted from entry.
-* Use ssl for YouTube images if site is on ssl.
+* Use SSL for YouTube images if site is on SSL.
-* Added filter `og_twitter_creator` to easy setup Twitter @username of creator.

 = 2.8.0 (2020-06-03) =
 * Removed Facebook check for allowed locales.